BT Sport and TV customers to face price hikes of up to £72/yr

 How to beat the hike – you can haggle or ditch and switch

 If you aren't happy with the price rise, the good news is you can leave BT TV or Sport penalty-free as long as you contact BT by 31 October 2020.
 You can contact its customer service team on 0800 800 150.
-However remember that most telecoms firms regularly increase prices, so this may not be the best option and if you're on a good BT deal you may want to stick with it regardless - don't jump out of the frying pan into the fire.
+However, remember that most telecoms firms regularly increase prices, so this may not be the best option.
+If you're on a good BT deal, you may want to stick with it regardless – don't jump out of the frying pan into the fire.